bright/new-www/content/blog/meet-bright-recruitment-team.md

 **Paulina:** I recall it as engaging, but with very positive impressions after all.
 From the very beginning, I felt that I was actively listened to, and my honest, transparent and sometimes unconventional answers were met with respect and full understanding.
 It was this kind of process I would want to offer to candidates as a recruiter myself.
 It gave me additional confidence that the role I was applying for was aligned with my own life values.

 **Ula:** It was very smooth, concise and positive.
 I had an interview with Michał and Daniel, the founders of Bright Inventions.
 I think we got on well from a few first minutes.
-They were super friendly, engaged and enthusiastic. had done some research of the brand before we met, so I had a list of things I would like to implement if I would be hired.
+They were super friendly, engaged and enthusiastic.
+I had done some research of the brand before we met, so I had a list of things I would like to implement if I would be hired.

 ![](/images/brightdev.png)